 At Easterside Academy, we recognise the important role that Religious Education plays in the personal development of our pupils.
 Whilst it has particular contribution to their spiritual development, it also promotes the moral, social and cultural development of children.

-We follow the Middlesbrough Agreed Syllabus, which principally aims: ‘to engage pupils in enquiring into and exploring questions arising from the study of religion and belief’.
+We follow the Middlesbrough Agreed Syllabus, which principally aims: ‘To engage pupils in systematic enquiry into significant human questions which religions and worldviews address, so that they can develop the understanding and skills needed to appreciate and appraise varied responses to these questions, as well as developing responses of their own’.
 In addition to this, the teaching of Religious Education will help to:

 - provide learners with knowledge and understanding of Christianity and other principal religious traditions and beliefs represented in Great Britain.